South Arabia during World War I: Stalemate

 The eruption of the British-sponsored Arab Revolt in the Hejaz diverted Ottoman attention from Aden in the summer of 1916.
 Those Ottoman troops which remained reverted to the defensive, while the British built an eleven-mile-long defensive perimeter around Aden.
 They did not attempt to resecure lost territories in the hinterland, and no major fighting with the British took place after 1916.

 In October 1915, the Ahl Haydara Mansur sided with the Ottoman Empire in opposition to the Fadhli Sultanate, which was a British vassal.
 The tribesmen brought sacrifices of cattle to the Ottoman commander in South Arabia, Saeed Bey, asking for his support and stating they had been mistreated by the Fadhli.
 Saeed advised the tribesmen to raid the trade routes in the Fadhli sultanate and promised to look into their grievances later.
 A truce between the Ahl Haydara Mansur and Fadhli had been arrived at by 10 March 1916.

 In December 1916, Ahmad bin Yahya launched a military revolt against his father (Imam Yahya), after having sought aid from the British-allied Idrisid Emirate of Asir the preceding month.
 The reason laid in opposition to the governing Ottomans (who his father was allied to), who had allegedly fired at Mecca, killing "learned men", and firing on the Kaaba.
 He was supported by Hashid and Bakeel, Hamdan, Bani Harith, and Bani Matar tribesmen.
 His revolt began in the country of the Bani Matar.
 By 23 December, Ahmad was besieging Sanaa.
 By 28 March 1917, Ahmad had surrendered to his father.

+Kathiri campaign

+Starting in 1915, al-Mansur b.
+Ghalib al-Kathiri, the Kathiri Sultan, corresponded with ‘Ali Sa‘id Basha, the Ottoman military commander at Lahej through the former's envoy, Bin ‘Ubaydillah. al-Mansur hoped to gain Ottoman support to defeat his historical rival, the British-aligned Qu'aiti Sultanate, and rule Hadhramaut as a sultan under Ottoman suzerainty.
+Basha encouraged al-Mansur to ally himself with the Ottoman Empire, but could not make realistic promises of military support.
+By October 1917, open conflict had broken out between the Kathiri and the Qu'aiti; on the 13th, James Stewart, the resident at Aden, reported that the Qu'aiti had destroyed two Kathiri dhars (military posts) in a recent engagement near Seiyun.
+On 22 December 1917, it was reported that the Kathiris had attacked Qu'aiti troops at Bab-es-Sir.

+Contrary to their sultan, al-Mansur's subjects wished to maintain good relations with Britain and considered the conflict contrary to their economic interests.
+Facing increasing domestic pressure and an absence of Ottoman military support, al-Mansur lacked the political capital to continue hostilities.
+On 7 June 1918, al-Mansur signed the Aden agreement, placing the Kathiri Sultanate under Qu'aiti sovereignty and, by extension, subsuming it into the Aden Protectorate. al-Ghurfa, under the influence of the Bin 'Abdat dynasty, rejected the Aden agreement and seceded from the Kathiri Sultanate, remaining independent until 1945.